Virus and Spyware

 starts getting more and more pop up windows, sometimes when your web browser isn't even in use.

-CUMC IT recommends installing Symantec Endpoint Protection Version 11 remove and
+CUMC IT recommends installing Symantec Endpoint Protection to remove and

 Why do I constantly get messages from my computer to download new updates?